Healthdirect Free Australian health advice you can count on.

 What vasectomy procedure will I have?

-There are two ways you can have a vasectomy operation:
+There are 2 ways you can have a vasectomy procedure:

-• Open procedure method 1 or 2 small openings are made in the front of your scrotum.
-Your doctor will then cut and seal the vas deferens (the tube that carries the sperm) connected to each testicle.
-The opening in the scrotum is closed with a stitch or by pressing the skin edges together.
+• Open procedure method — 1 or 2 small openings are made in the front of your scrotum.
+Your doctor will then cut and seal the vas deferens connected to each testicle.
+The opening is closed with a stitch or by pressing and sticking the skin edges together.

-• No-scalpel vasectomy 1 or 2 small punctures are made in your scrotum with fine sharp forceps and each vas deferens is cut as in the open procedure.
+• No-scalpel vasectomy — 1 or 2 small punctures are made in your scrotum with fine sharp tweezers.
+Then each vas deferens is cut.
 No stitches are required for this method.

-The result of either operation means that your sperm can no longer reach your penis when you ejaculate.
+The result of either procedure is that your sperm can no longer reach your penis when you ejaculate.

 illustration of a vascetomy

-Illustration of normal male anatomy showing where the vas deferens which is cut during a vasectomy.
+Illustration of male anatomy showing the vas deferens, which is cut during a vasectomy.

 What to expect after a vasectomy